oleganza/bitcoin-papers/BitcoinBlindSignatures.md

 Principle chooses a blinding factor `b` as a uniformly random scalar.

-Principle computes the public verification key `X' = X + b` and uses it for locking funds on a blockchain.
+Principle computes the public verification key `X' = X + b·G` and uses it for locking funds on a blockchain.

 ## Protocol 2: signing